fpgmaas/deptry/docs/issues-detection.md

     return certifi.where()
 ```

-_deptry_ will report `certifi` as a transitive dependency because it is not used in the project.
+_deptry_ will report `certifi` as a transitive dependency because it is used in the project, but not defined as a direct dependency, and is only present in the dependency tree because another dependency depends on it.

 To fix the issue, `certifi` should be explicitly added to `[project.dependencies]`: